Menna2002/MultilevelQueue/README.md

 Additionally, the output includes the waiting time for each process and the average waiting time.

 ## GUI
-GUI that displays a kernel diagram and the ready queue in a table format.
+GUI that displays a kernel diagram and the ready queue.

 ![kernel](GUI/kernel.png)